-Source: Asher Mullard, Nature, June 8, 2021; Landmark Alzheimer's drug Approval.
+^{} Source: Asher Mullard, Nature, June 8, 2021; Landmark Alzheimer's drug Approval.

-years, including at the major international Alzheimer's conference CTAD in 2023.
-At the conference Eisai also presented the results of its Phase I clinical drug candidate E2511, which they are developing as a disease-modifying treatment for neurodegenerative diseases such as Alzheimer's.
-The compound has a similar target mechanism as ACD856, which strengthens the validation of the NeuroRestore platform.
-However, ACD856 has a broader effect profile than E2511 and, in addition to potential disease-modifying effects, also exhibits memory-enhancing and antidepressant effects, which the company sees as a clear differentiation.
+responsible for amyloid plague formation in the brains of Alzheimer's patients.
+Moreover, data show that ACD856 increases the quantity of a specific protein that plays a key role in communication between nerve cells, which is severely affected in the disease.
+These important data, which highlight the potential of Neuro-Restore as both a memory-improving and disease-modifying treatment, have been presented in publications and at a number of scientific conferences over the past few years.
+Something that further strengthens the validation of the NeuroRestore platform is Eisai's Phase I clinical drug candidate E2511, which they are developing as a disease-modifying treatment for neurodegenerative diseases such as Alzheimer's.
+The compound has a similar target mechanism as ACD856, but the latter has a broader effect profile than E2511 and, in addition to potentially disease-modifying effects, also exhibits memory-enhancing and antidepressant effects, which the company sees as a clear differentiation.

-In March 2024, the company presented new preclinical data on ACD856 demonstrating that the substance functions as a "biased" positive allosteric modulator (PAM), i.e. that the substance potentiates certain signaling pathways but not others, which means that the substance can have potent effects while maintaining a good safety profile.
+In March 2024, the company presented new preclinical data on ACD856 demonstrating that the substance serves as a "biased" positive allosteric modulator (PAM), i.e. that the substance potentiates certain signaling pathways but not others, which means that the substance can have potent effects while maintaining a good safety profile.
 The results show that ACD856 can stimulate nerve cell growth, which is important for communication between nerve cells.
 In addition, the substance improves memory and learning ability in preclinical models.
 However, pain signaling is not affected, indicating a selective stimulation of specific signaling pathways.

 In April 2024, the company reported that ACD856 also demonstrates anti-inflammatory properties both centrally in the brain and peripherally in the body with relief of clinical inflammatory symptoms in preclinical models and a reduction in several inflammatory markers.
-These new data indicate an opportunity to treat diseases with neuroinflammation, such as Alzheimer's disease, and that ACD856 may have a disease-modifying effect through its anti-inflammatory properties.
+These new data indicate an opportunity to treat diseases with features such as neuroinflammation, such as Alzheimer's disease, and that ACD856 may have a disease-modifying effect through its anti-inflammatory properties.
 A review article related to the preclinical findings with ACD856 was published in July 20241).
 The company also presented new positive data on new anti-inflammatory and immunoregulatory effects of ACD856 at the major international Alzheimer's conference CTAD in late October 2024.
+In early April 2025, additional data will be presented at the Alzheimer's and Parkinson's Diseases (AD/PD) conference in Vienna, supporting the anti-inflammatory effects of ACD856.